-While there are many P plate approved cars for new drivers, those with a taste for performance cars may be disappointed to learn that their favourite car is out of reach until they are awarded their full license.
+While there are many P plate approved cars for new drivers, those with a taste for performance cars may be disappointed to learn that their favourite car is out of reach until they are awarded their full licence.

-For the NT, ACT, Tasmania and WA, there are no vehicle restrictions for new drivers, however, the rest of the states each adopt a similar set of rules governing provisional license holders with some variations.
+For the NT, ACT, Tasmania and WA, there are no vehicle restrictions for new drivers, however, the rest of the states each adopt a similar set of rules governing provisional licence holders with some variations.

 In this article, we will explain what types of cars can be driven by P platers in their respective states, and detail where you can find an up-to-date list of P plater approved cars.